frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 - use a GPU desktop computer instead: either do everything on your desktop computer, or limit laptop tasks to the ones that don't require a GPU.
 - leverage Cloud GPU instances: don't want to bother with hardware?
 Try <a href="https://colab.research.google.com/notebooks/gpu.ipynb">Google Colab</a> with free access to GPU, or explore more powerful paying options.

-For both those options, nor the data or the computing will be on your laptop.
+For both options, nor the data or the computing will be on your laptop.
 The laptop would only give a control access over those machines and you can train freely without overheating your laptop :sunglasses:

 ![unlimited-power](https://media4.giphy.com/media/3o84sq21TxDH6PyYms/giphy.gif?cid=ecf05e47cf6fbhh0178nxfjvjf2ha228rn3xrf4eb08ljyia&rid=giphy.gif&ct=g)